Eye Health

 Common eye conditions requiring glasses:

-• Short-Sight/Myopia Short-sightedness, near-sightedness, or myopia, as it is medically termed, is a vision condition in which near objects are seen clearly, but distant objects do not come into proper focus.
+Short-sightedness, near-sightedness, or myopia, as it is medically termed, is a vision condition in which near objects are seen clearly, but distant objects do not come into proper focus.
 Short-sightedness occurs if your eyeball is too long or the cornea has too much curvature, so the light entering your eye is not focused correctly.
 A sign of short-sightedness is difficulty seeing distant objects like a movie or TV screen or chalkboard.
-Short-sightedness can be corrected with contact lenses.
+Short-sightedness can be corrected with glasses or contact lenses.
 For children, see our myopia management page.

-• Astigmatism Astigmatism is a vision condition that occurs when the front surface of your eye, the cornea, is slightly irregular in shape.
+Astigmatism is a vision condition that occurs when the front surface of your eye, the cornea, is slightly irregular in shape.
 This irregular shape prevents light from focusing properly on the back of your eye, the retina.
 As a result, your vision may be blurred at all distances.
 People with severe astigmatism will usually have blurred or distorted vision, while those with mild astigmatism may experience headaches, eye strain, fatigue or blurred vision at certain distances.
 Most people have some degree of astigmatism.
 Astigmatism can be corrected with contact lenses.

-• Presbyopia Presbyopia is a vision condition in which the crystalline lens of your eye loses its flexibility, which makes it difficult for you to focus on close objects.
+Presbyopia is a vision condition in which the crystalline lens of your eye loses its flexibility, which makes it difficult for you to focus on close objects.
 The exception to this is people with presbyopia who are short-sighted and need glasses for distance vision – as they can find that to focus on close objects they begin to have to remove their glasses.
 Presbyopia causes you to have a different prescription for distance and near.
 Presbyopia may seem to occur suddenly, but the actual loss of flexibility takes place over a number of years, and the lens also grown in size adding to the difficulty in focussing.
 Presbyopia usually becomes noticeable in the early to mid-40s.
 Presbyopia is a natural part of the aging process of the eye.
 It is not a disease, and it cannot be prevented.
 Some signs of presbyopia include the tendency to hold reading materials at arm’s length, blurred vision at normal reading distance and eye fatigue along with headaches when doing close work.
 Presbyopia can be corrected with contact lenses

 Other common eye conditions

-• Blepharitis: A common inflammatory condition that affects the eyelids.
+- Blepharitis: A common inflammatory condition that affects the eyelids.
 It usually causes burning, itching and irritation of the lids.
 In severe cases, it may also cause styes, irritation and inflammation of the cornea (keratitis) and conjunctiva (conjunctivitis).
 Some patients have no symptoms at all.
 It is usually a chronic problem that if prone, can flare up on and off throughout life and can cause permanent loss of lashes if not kept under control.
-Rawlings stock the following specialist lid cleaning solutions: Blephasol, Lidcare and Supranettes.
+Rawlings stock the following specialist lid cleaning solutions: Blephasol.
 The Eyebag is a hot compress designed for lid problems and is simply heated in a microwave or warm oven and is held at all our branches.
 Sometimes artificial tears can also help alleviate discomfort.

-• Branch Retinal Vein Occlusion: Branch and central retinal vein occlusion occurs when the circulation of a retinal vein becomes obstructed by an adjacent blood vessel, causing hemorrhages in the retina.
+- Branch Retinal Vein Occlusion: Branch and central retinal vein occlusion occurs when the circulation of a retinal vein becomes obstructed by an adjacent blood vessel, causing haemorrhages in the retina.
 Swelling and ischaemia (lack of oxygen) of the retina as well as glaucoma are fairly common complications.
 The visual symptoms can vary in severity from one person to the next, and are dependent on whether the central retinal vein or a branch retinal vein is involved.
 Patients who experience a branch vein occlusion often notice a gradual improvement in their vision as the haemorrhage resolves.
 Recovery from a central vein occlusion is much less likely since it affects the macula.
 This problem appears equally in males and females and is more common after the age of 60.

-• Cataracts: A clouding of the natural lens, the part of the eye responsible for focusing light and producing clear, sharp images.
+- Cataracts: A clouding of the natural lens, the part of the eye responsible for focusing light and producing clear, sharp images.
 The lens is contained in a sealed bag or capsule.
 As old cells die they become trapped within the capsule.
 Over time, the cells accumulate causing the lens to cloud, making images look blurred or fuzzy.
 For most people, cataracts are a natural result of ageing.

-• Central Retinal Vein Occlusion: (See Branch Retinal Vein Occlusion)
+- Central Retinal Vein Occlusion: (See Branch Retinal Vein Occlusion)

-• Conjunctivitis: commonly known as pink eye, is an infection of the conjunctiva (the outer-most layer of the eye that covers the sclera).
+- Conjunctivitis: Commonly known as pink eye, is an infection of the conjunctiva (the outer-most layer of the eye that covers the sclera).
 The three most common types of conjunctivitis are: viral, allergic, and bacterial.
 Each requires different treatments.
 With the exception of the allergic type, conjunctivitis is typically contagious.

-• Corneal Ulcer: May form when the surface of the cornea is damaged or compromised.
+- Corneal Ulcer: These may form when the surface of the cornea is damaged or compromised.
 Ulcers may be sterile (no infecting organisms) or infectious.
 The term infiltrate is also commonly used along with ulcer.
 Infiltrate refers to an immune response causing an accumulation of cells or fluid in an area of the body where they don't normally belong.
 Whether or not an ulcer is infectious is an important distinction for the doctor to make and determines the course of treatment.
 Bacterial ulcers tend to be extremely painful and are typically associated with a break in the epithelium, the superficial layer of the cornea.
 In some cases, the inflammatory response involves the anterior chamber along with the cornea.
 Certain types of bacteria, such as Pseudomonas, are extremely aggressive and can cause severe damage and even blindness within 24-48 hours if left untreated.

-• Diabetic Retinopathy: People with diabetes are more likely to develop eye problems such as cataracts and glaucoma, but the disease's affect on the retina is the main threat to vision.
+- Diabetic Retinopathy: People with diabetes are more likely to develop eye problems such as cataracts and glaucoma, but the disease's effect on the retina is the main threat to vision.
 Most patients develop diabetic changes in the retina after approximately 20 years.
 The effect of diabetes on the eye is called diabetic retinopathy.
 Over time, diabetes affects the circulatory system of the retina.
 The earliest phase of the disease is known as background diabetic retinopathy.
 In this phase, the arteries in the retina become weakened and leak, forming small, dot-like haemorrhages.
 These leaking vessels often lead to swelling or oedema in the retina and decreased vision.
 The next stage is known as proliferative diabetic retinopathy.
 In this stage, circulation problems cause areas of the retina to become oxygen-deprived or ischemic.
 New, fragile, vessels develop as the circulatory system attempts to maintain adequate oxygen levels within the retina.
 This is called neovascularization.
 Unfortunately, these delicate vessels haemorrhage easily.

-• Dry Eye Syndrome is very common.
+- Dry Eye Syndrome is very common.
 It is usually caused by a problem with the quality of the tear film that lubricates the eyes.
 One of the most common reasons for dryness is simply the normal aging process.
 As we grow older, our bodies produce less oil - 60% less at age 65 than at age 18.
 This is more pronounced in women, who tend to have drier skin than men.
 The oil deficiency also affects the tear film.
 Without as much oil to seal the watery layer, the tear film evaporates much faster, leaving dry areas on the cornea.
 Many other factors, such as hot, dry or windy climates, high altitudes, air-conditioning and cigarette smoke also cause dry eyes.
 Many people also find their eyes become irritated when reading or working on a computer.
 Stopping periodically to rest and blink keeps the eyes more comfortable.
 Contact lens wearers may also suffer from dryness because the contacts absorb the tear film, causing proteins to form on the surface of the lens.
 Certain medications, thyroid conditions, vitamin A deficiency, and diseases such as Parkinson's and Sjogren's can also cause dryness.
 Women frequently experience problems with dry eyes as they enter menopause because of hormonal changes.

-• Ectropion is a sagging lower eyelid that leaves the eye exposed and dry.
+- Ectropion is a sagging lower eyelid that leaves the eye exposed and dry.
 It is caused by a lack of tone of the delicate muscles that hold the lid taut against the eye.
 Excessive tearing is common with ectropion, but wiping the tears away only causes the lid to sag more.
 Ectropion is most common among people over the age of 60.

-• Entropion: An eyelid that turns inward, is a problem that typically affects the lower lid.
+- Entropion: An eyelid that turns inward, is a problem that typically affects the lower lid.
 It usually stems from a muscle spasm; however, it can also be caused by scarring from trauma or inflammation from certain diseases that involve the eyelids.
 When the eyelid turns inward, the lashes rub against the eye, resulting in irritation, scratchiness, tearing and redness.
 Surgery is often required to correct the problem.

-• Episcleritis: an inflammatory condition of the connective tissue between the conjunctiva and sclera known as the episclera.
+- Episcleritis: An inflammatory condition of the connective tissue between the conjunctiva and sclera known as the episclera.
 The eye's red appearance makes it look similar to conjunctivitis, or pink eye, but there is no discharge or tearing.
 It usually has no apparent cause; however, it is sometimes associated with systemic inflammatory conditions such as arthritis, lupus, and inflammatory bowel disease.
 Rosacea, herpes simplex, gout, tuberculosis, and other diseases are also occasionally underlying causes.
 Women are typically affected by episcleritis more frequently than men.
 It characteristically occurs in people who are in their 30's and 40's and is often a recurrent problem.

-• Floaters and/or Flashes: If you suddenly notice floaters or flashes in your vision you should have your eyes checked the same day.
+- Floaters and/or Flashes: If you suddenly notice floaters or flashes in your vision you should have your eyes checked the same day.
 Usually the advice would be to attend your local eye casualty or A&E for urgent attention.
 The space between the crystalline lens and the retina is filled with a clear, gel-like substance called vitreous.
 With age, the vitreous thins and may separate from the back of the eye.
 This is called posterior vitreous detachment, a very common, usually harmless condition.
 As the vitreous pulls free from the retina, it is often accompanied by light flashes or floaters.
 Floaters are caused by tiny bits of vitreous gel or cells that cast shadows on the retina.
 Flashes occur when the vitreous tugs on the sensitive retina tissue.
 There are other more serious causes of flashes and floaters, however.
-Retinal tears, retinal detachment, infection, inflammation, hemorrhage, or an injury such as a blow to the head may also cause floaters and flashes.
+Retinal tears, retinal detachment, infection, inflammation, haemorrhage, or an injury such as a blow to the head may also cause floaters and flashes.
 (Have you ever seen stars after bumping your head?)
 Occasionally, flashes of light are caused by neurological problems such as a migraine headache.
 When related to a headache, the flashes of light are seen in both eyes and usually last 20-30 minutes before the headache starts.

-• Glaucoma is a disease of the optic nerve and one risk factor is increased intraocular pressure (IOP) resulting either from a malformation or malfunction of the eye's drainage structures.
+- Glaucoma is a disease of the optic nerve and one risk factor is increased intraocular pressure (IOP) resulting either from a malformation or malfunction of the eye's drainage structures.
 Left untreated, an elevated IOP causes irreversible damage to the optic nerve and retinal fibers resulting in a progressive, permanent loss of vision.
 However, early detection and treatment can slow, or even halt the progression of the disease.
 The eye constantly produces aqueous, the clear fluid that fills the anterior chamber (the space between the cornea and iris).
 The aqueous filters out of the anterior chamber through a complex drainage system.
 The delicate balance between the production and drainage of aqueous determines the eye's intraocular pressure (IOP).
 Most people's IOPs fall between 8 and 21.
 However, some eyes can tolerate higher pressures than others.
 That's why it may be normal for one person to have a higher pressure than another.

-• Keratitis is a term used to define a wide variety of corneal infections, irritations, and inflammations; since each type of condition is unique, medical diagnosis and treatment is essential.
+- Keratitis is a term used to define a wide variety of corneal infections, irritations, and inflammations; since each type of condition is unique, medical diagnosis and treatment is essential.
 Corneal ulcers are commonly caused by bacterial or fungal invasions following superficial corneal abrasions; among the common infectious agents are: staphyloccus, streptococcus, herpes (both simplex and zoster), adenovirus, rubeola, rubella, mumps, trachoma, infectious mononucleosis, and pneumococcus; also at fault may be Vitamin A deficiency or broad spectrum antibiotic drug reactions.
 Corneal ulcers may also follow trauma, may be associated with other eye infections (e.g., conjunctivitis), may be related to other corneal disorders (e.g., degenerative conditions, or ptosis, which may cause a "dry eye"), or may arise from a variety of systemic disorders (especially those of autoimmune origin).
 Symptoms of corneal infection include extreme pain and photophobia.

-• Keratoconus is a degenerative disease of the cornea that causes it to gradually thin and bulge into a cone-like shape.
+- Keratoconus is a degenerative disease of the cornea that causes it to gradually thin and bulge into a cone-like shape.
 This shape prevents light from focusing precisely on the macula.
 As the disease progresses, the cone becomes more pronounced, causing vision to become blurred and distorted.
-Because of the cornea's irregular shape, patients with keratoconus are usually very short sighted and have a high degree of astigmatism that is not correctable with glasses.
+Because of the cornea's irregular shape, patients with keratoconus are usually very short-sighted and have a high degree of astigmatism that is not correctable with glasses.

-• Macular Degeneration:Age-related Macular Degeneration (AMD) is a condition that can affect your eyes as you get older.
+- Macular Degeneration: Age-related Macular Degeneration (AMD) is a condition that can affect your eyes as you get older.
 In fact, in the over 50s, AMD is the leading cause of sight loss in the UK.
 It causes distortion and blurry, missing or dark patches is most easily detected by Ocular Coherence Topography scanning.

-AMD affects the macula - the small part of the eye responsible for central vision which allows you to see detail.
+AMD affects the macular - the small part of the eye responsible for central vision which allows you to see detail.
 AMD usually starts in one eye and is highly likely to affect the other eye at a later stage.

 Dry AMD is the most common form of the condition and develops slowly, eventually leading to loss of central vision.
 Wet AMD is caused by leaky blood vessels inside the eye.
 It is less common than dry AMD but it can cause more rapid loss of vision.